 Beyond Exclusion brings together Kwan’s diverse body of work along with new site-specific installations.
-In the exhibition opening on July 28, Kwan will perform Altering the Flow of Exclusion to commemorate the 100th anniversary of his grandfather’s arrival in Canada from China through the port of Vancouver to Ottawa.
-Kwan’s brother, Edward, will host the opening as Ottawa’s legendary drag queen China Doll.
+In the exhibition, Kwan performed Altering the Flow of Exclusion to commemorate the 100th anniversary of his grandfather’s arrival in Canada from China through the port of Vancouver to Ottawa.
+Kwan’s brother, Edward, hosted the opening as Ottawa’s legendary drag queen China Doll.

 DON KWAN: BEYOND EXCLUSION EXHIBITION